luisgbm/lfs-scripts/README.md

 fdisk /dev/sdb
 ```

-Use the following basic options:
+Use the following basic options: n- new partition, accept the default values, w- write changes

-n- new partition
-Accept the default values
-w- write changes

 Create a filesystem, a mount point, and mount it: